 The winner of each of the three Omnidawn poetry book competitions wins a cash prize as indicated above for each contest, publication of the book with a full color cover by Omnidawn, 100 free copies of the winning book, and extensive display advertising and publicity, including prominent display ads in American Poetry Review, Poets & Writers Magazine, Rain Taxi Review of Books and other publications.
 For all contests, Omnidawn poetry editors seek a wide range of styles, approaches, forms, diversities, and aesthetics to send to the judge (for example: lyric, prose poems, experimental, etc).
 Winning books have been reviewed in Library Journal, Publishers Weekly, Colorado Review, The Huffington Post, American Book Review, and other publications, and all winning books that have been published for at least one year have been adopted as texts for college classes.
 All three Omnidawn poetry book contests have very similar guidelines and submission procedures, as completely described on this web page.
 The requirements that are the same for all contests are as follows: Postal and online poetry contest submissions are accepted from around the world with no citizenship limitations.
 Simultaneous submissions and multiple submissions are acceptable.
 Revisions are not allowed during the contests.
 Manuscript submissions for all contests must be original, in English, and previously unpublished, although individual poems in a manuscript are still eligible for this contest if they have been previously published in print or web magazines, journals, anthologies, or on a personal web site.
 NOT ELIGIBLE are translations; collaborations by more than one author; students, colleagues, or close friends of the judge; Omnidawn past and present staff and interns; and authors of books Omnidawn has published.
 All Omnidawn poetry competitions are blind, so you can submit manuscripts that contain identifying information, but please be aware that such information will be removed from manuscripts before they are passed on to our editors who select manuscripts to be sent to the judge.
 (If you use your name in your poetry please contact us for guidelines for substituting a pseudonym.)
 If we find a serious error in your entry we will contact you to obtain a correction at no cost to you, so your error will not disqualify you.
 Nor will a few smaller errors in your manuscript, including spelling, punctuation, formatting, or typographic errors, reduce your chances of winning.
 (We fully understand that such errors sometimes occur for everyone, and that these can be easily corrected later.)
 The only differences between the three Omnidawn poetry competitions are the contest dates, the judge, the dollar amount of the prize, the reading fee, the manuscript page limit, an optional Omnidawn book offer, and for one contest only, the First/Second Poetry Book Contest, a limit on the number of previously published full-size poetry books by a submitting poet.
 These differences are described immediately below, under the "Current Poetry Competition" and "Upcoming Poetry Competitions" headings.

-All the essential information for the Omnidawn Chapbook Poetry Contest is contained in the above two paragraphs.
+All the essential information for the current Omnidawn Chapbook Poetry Contest is contained in the above two paragraphs.
+You can now enter a manuscript, or if you are not ready to enter, you can choose to receive alerts about upcoming poetry contest deadlines immediately below.

 Open poetry book competition for all writers with no limitations on the amount of poetry a writer has published.
 The manuscript page limit is 120 pages for this poetry book contest.
 (Most manuscripts we receive are 40-80 pages long.)
 Colleagues, students, and close friends of the judge, Mary Jo Bang, are not eligible.
 Postal and online poetry contest submissions accepted.
 Online entries must be received and postal entries must be postmarked between November 1, 2014 and December 31, 2014 at midnight Pacific Standard Time.
 Reading fee is $27.
 For $3 extra to cover shipping cost, entrants who provide a U.S. mailing address may choose to receive this contest's winning book or any Omnidawn book (including 4 PEN USA winning books).
 A complete list of all current Omnidawn poetry books is available at www.omnidawn.com/products-page/poetry.
 The winner will be announced to our Email list and on this web page in June 2015, and we expect to publish the winning book in December of 2015.
-If you would like to receive information about upcoming contest deadlines (and, if you choose, other Omnidawn emails), you can click here to add yourself to our mailing list.
-(Your email address will not be shared with anyone.)
+If you would like to receive information about upcoming poetry contest deadlines (and, if you choose, other Omnidawn emails), you can click here to add yourself to our mailing list.
+(Your email address will not be shared with anyone, and you can easily remove yourself from the mailing list at any time.)
 OR, click here for helpful additional details and submission procedures below that are virtually identical for all Omnidawn Contests.

 Sara Deniz Akant received a BA in English from Wesleyan University and an MFA in Poetry from the Iowa Writers' Workshop, where she was the recipient of a Truman Capote fellowship, a Teaching-Writing fellowship, and named the Provosts' Postgraduate Visiting Writer to the English department.
 Her work has appeared in Lana Turner, Wag's Revue, Super Arrow, petri press, and The Claudius App, among other journals.
 Recipient of the John Logan Prize for Poetry and awards from the Academy of American Poets, the James Merrill House, and Yaddo, she grew up in New York City.